wluna01/cs6460-omscs-project/README.md

    ```

 ### Secrets Management
 GRALE requires secrets from Snowflake, Merriam Webster, and Google Cloud.
-See the `example_secrets.toml` file
+See the `example_secrets.toml` file for details.